Dokkaebi27/Spotify-Dashboard-Project/README.md

 4. **Dashboard (Visualization Tool)** → Interactive reports and visual insights into music trends.

 ---
+## 📌 Problem Statement
+Currently, Spotify’s raw “Top 50” dataset is limited to lists and rankings, making it difficult for stakeholders to see patterns and take insights quickly.
+From the screens, the key problems solved are:

+- **No clear KPI monitoring** → Dashboard provides quick summary of total songs, artists, popularity, duration, etc.
+- **Lack of explicit vs non-explicit analysis** → Users can compare how explicit songs perform vs non-explicit.
+- **Difficulty in tracking song/album distribution** → Visuals show breakdown by album type and release year.
+- **Trend visibility missing** → Popularity and distinct songs trends are shown over time (monthly & yearly).
+- **Artist vs Song level insights not connected** → Drill-down pages for Artists and Songs connect overview insights to detailed records.
+- **Decision-making gaps** → Marketing and curation teams can now identify which artists/songs to promote, trends to follow, and which content resonates with audiences.

+---
 ## 🎯  Business Requirement
 Spotify stakeholders (music analysts, playlist managers, and marketing teams) need a **consolidated dashboard** to monitor song and artist performance across different dimensions.
 Based on the screens provided, the business requires: